Main Content

 expand all

-Liquid entry point to the valve.
-When the control pressure exceeds the cracking pressure, liquid is able to exit from this port.
+Isothermal liquid conserving port associated with the valve entry.
+When the control pressure exceeds the cracking pressure, liquid can exit from this port.

-Liquid exit point from the valve.
-When the control pressure exceeds the cracking pressure, liquid is able to enter the valve from this port.
+Isothermal liquid conserving port associated with the valve exit.
+When the control pressure exceeds the cracking pressure, liquid can enter the valve from this port.

-Pressure port that contributes to the flow control through the valve.
+Isothermal liquid conserving port associated with the pressure port that contributes to the flow control through the valve.
+There is no mass flow through this port.

 Parameters